-Located in the heart of the Town of Banff, Cascade of Time Gardens (also known as Cascade Gardens) is the perfect addition to your travel itinerary.
-Whether you’re a nature enthusiast, are knowledgeable about plants or just looking to immerse yourself in the fresh mountain air, we highly recommend making the Cascade Gardens a part of your plans!
+Located in the heart of Banff, the Cascade Of Time Gardens (also known as Cascade Gardens) is the perfect way spot for a walk from the town center.
+Whether you’re a nature enthusiast, are knowledgeable about plants, or just looking to immerse yourself in the fresh mountain air, we highly recommend making the Cascade Gardens a part of your plans!

 Cascade Gardens were completed by 1935.
 The gardens were built on the grounds of a hotel that burned down in 1930.
 Since then, the Cascade Gardens have been known to be a stunning year-round attraction in the heart of Banff.